 Not a fan of freeze-dried fruit?
 Use your favorite dried fruit.
 Or use fresh fruit instead!

-¼ cup + 2 Tablespoons of Cashew JOI plant base
+¼ cup + 2 Tablespoons of JOI cashew or almond milk concentrate

 2 Tablespoons sesame seeds

 1 teaspoon Burlap & Barrel New Harvest Turmeric